 Once you have your equipment, you need to find the right location to set everything up.
 As far as climate goes, bees are pretty versatile, but you want to place your hive in a sheltered, protected place.
 Look for somewhere that doesn’t get a lot of wind and won’t flood.
 You’ll also want to put the hive in a spot that gets a lot of sunlight to help keep the hive warm and happy.

 When placing your hive, you should also make sure your bees will have all of the necessary resources.
 Check that the bees can access clean water nearby.
 You should also make sure the area near the hive has enough food sources for the hive to prosper.
 Bees need pollen and nectar-rich flowers—free of insecticides—to feed their young and make honey.

 Once you’ve done your research and planned everything out, it’s time to actually purchase your equipment.
 By now, you should understand the pros and cons for each type of hive.
 Decide what type and size you want, as well as the number of bee frames you need.
-Mann Lake offers starter kits that include all the gear you need.
-Once you have all your equipment, and your hive is set up and ready to go, it’s time to purchase your colony and begin the sweet life of a beekeeper!
+Mann Lake offers hive kits that include all the gear you need.
+Once you have all your equipment, and your hive is set up and ready to go, it’s time to purchase your honey bees and begin the sweet life of a beekeeper